 Metadata

-LEGEND metadata is stored in JSON.
+LEGEND metadata is stored in YAML or JSON.
 Formatting guidelines:

 - In general, field names should be interpretable as valid variable names in common programming languages (e.g. use underscores (